munificent/craftinginterpreters/book/inheritance.md

 In that case, we need to make sure it's resolved.

 Because even well-intentioned programmers sometimes write weird code, there's a silly edge case we need to worry about while we're in here.
-Take a look at:
+Take a look at this:

 ```lox
 class Oops < Oops {}
 ```

-There's no way this will do anything useful and if we let it go until the runtime, it will break the expectation the interpreter has about there not being cycles in the inheritance chain.
-The safest thing is to detect it statically and report it as an error:
+There's no way this will do anything useful and if we let the runtime try to run this, it will break the expectation the interpreter has about there not being cycles in the inheritance chain.
+The safest thing is to detect this case statically and report it as an error.

 ^code inherit-self (2 before, 1 after)

-Assuming the code resolves without error, it travels to the interpreter:
+Assuming the code resolves without error, the AST travels to the interpreter.

 ^code interpret-superclass (1 before, 1 after)